 Black Girl MATHgic encourages black girls, often underrepresented in STEM fields, to embrace their love for mathematics.
 Boxes come with a math activity booklet, a Caring Adult Guide, and three to five items related to the month’s chosen theme.

-Activities are tested by in-house mathematicians and scientists, the themes and STEM activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
+In-house mathematicians and scientists test activities, the themes, and STEM activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
 The lessons are designed to condition their skills and build confidence in them.

 Another essential feature of this subscription box is the monthly profile of a black woman in STEM, which encourages girls to reach for the stars.
 If your STEM child could use some positive affirmation in multiple ways, buying the Black Girl MATHgic box is a great step in the right direction.

 Technology and creativity collide with the Bitsbox.
 This monthly STEM subscription box is made to teach your kids ages 6-12 about the building blocks of age-appropriate computer science, emphasizing apps.
 Your kids will enjoy the colorful coding projects from the physical kits, as well as the detailed lessons from Bitsbox’s web component.